Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 the [prototype](http://crowdcrafting.org/project/lego2nano/) where you can identify some PM 2.5 particles by drawing the area covered by them.

-If you are right now as amazed as we were the first time they contacted us and shared their story, we couldn't resist and we proposed to [Medialab-Prado](http://medialab-prado.es/) (Madrid, Spain) to organize a workshop around it, as [we give citizen science training courses for students and teachers interested in this field](http://scifabric.com/crowdsourcing/#education).
+Incredible right?
+We were so amazed when they shared this story with us that we couldn't resist and we proposed to [Medialab-Prado](http://medialab-prado.es/) (Madrid, Spain) to organize a workshop around it, as [we give citizen science training courses for students and teachers interested in this field](http://scifabric.com/crowdsourcing/#education).
 At the end, Edwin